OpenCDSS/cdss-rest-services-examples/README.md

 * Query parameters are separated by `&` character.
 * The [Url Generator](https://dwr.state.co.us/rest/get/help) links on the HydroBase web service page help format URLs for the data resource being queried and corresponding query parameters.
 	+ Special characters in the query parameters may be encoded using [URL encoding or pecent encoding](https://en.wikipedia.org/wiki/Percent-encoding).
+	* Accessing a web service URL to download data may behave differently depending on the request.
+	For example, JSON and XML content may display in the browser, but CSV content may automatically download.
 * Default web service query limits are enforced and require an API key to increase limits above the defaults.
 See the [Technical Information & Help](https://dwr.state.co.us/rest/get/help#TechInfoHelp) to learn how to acquire an API key.
 * Web services have a built-in paging feature.